praat/praat/README.md

     alias rc="bc ; pc"

-To test `praat` for Chrome64, you can just run it on Ubuntu 18.04 by typing `pc`, or you transfer it to a Chromebook.
+To test `praat` for Chrome64, you can just run it on Ubuntu 18.04 by typing `pc`, or you transfer it to a Chromebook for the real test.